karansingh-19/RISC-V-Understanding-Karan-/README.md

 # RISC-V-Understanding-Karan-
 This repository contains notes of my basic understanding of RISK-V.

-the outputs I attached to this repository are my basic understandings
+I have attached 2 jpg image files of my understanding